gdahilig/Algorithms-ObjC/README.md

 # Algorithms-ObjC

 This is a repository with various algorithms written in Objective-C as a desktop OSX application.
-The reason for a desktop OSX app is due to the fact that Xcode automatically does not add the Testing frameworks to command line apps.
-This is makes it for a quick start up.

-The basic format is:
+Then source code organization is:

-1. Class that performs the algorithm.
+1. A Class that performs the algorithm.
-2. Associated tests that verify the algorithm.
+2. A Test case verify the algorithm.

+Per my usual development flow, these algorithms are written in TDD fashion where I create the basic algorithm class with at least one method that implements the algorithm, then follow it with a test method.
+I'm testing all along the way.
+While it does create overhead in implementation, the results is highly testable code.

 Currently, performance is not measured, but hopefully will be added in the future.